crajcan/the_rust_programming_language/notes.md

 If instead of something like `Container<String>` we had `Container<impl Display>`, or some other trait bound specificed for the enclosed type, we could use conditional implementation to define a method just when the enclosed type satisfies the bound.

 ### Performance
 At compile time, Rust fills in concrete types for the generic type parameters.
+This is called monomorphization and offers a performance benefit over the alternative method of filling in types at runtime.

 ### Orphan rule
-In order to implement a trait on a type, you must have either the type or the trait local to your crate.
-This ensures that 2 different crates don't define conflicting trate implementations on a dependency crate's type.
+In order to implement a trait on a type, you must have either the Type or the Trait local to your crate.
+This ensures that 2 different crates don't define conflicting Trait implementations on a dependency crate's type.

 ### Default implmentations
 It's not possible to call the default implementation from an overriding implementation of that same method.

+***Challenge*** Figure out how you would implmement something congruent to an override that calls 'super' in an OOP language.

+Answer: Probably instead of trying to use the default implementation in your type-specific trait implementation, you should create a conditional implementation that implements the trait for types that implement another trait, or implements the trait for types that enclose types that implement another trait.
+Then you are essentially composing the behavior from the bounded trait in your implementation of the new Trait.

 ### Trait Bounds
 These are the same: